 Cancer e-Atlas

-The UK cancer e-Atlas provides a way to view cancer incidence, mortality and survival statistics for the UK, the UK constituencies and smaller localities.
+The UK cancer e-Atlas provides a way to view cancer incidence and mortality statistics for the UK, the UK constituencies and smaller localities.
 It provides the public, health care professionals, commissioners and health service managers with basic cancer information for the main types of cancer in males, females and persons.

 e-atlas screen shot 1